AllCatchingEye/GamesEngineering-Client/README.md

 	code.
 Using unsupported primitives at least fails with a helpful error message:
 	"Type 'int8' is not supported by blueprint. (...)"
 3. Nested/multidimensional arrays aren't supported either.
+4. Static member variables cannot be exposed to Blueprints.
+This can however be worked around by creating static methods that return the static variable.